 One of the best parts about the holidays is the Christmas decorations.
 What better way to get into the Christmas spirit than to gather together with the family and hang strings of uniform sparkling lights and colorful globes on the tree?
 However, if you’re looking to spice things up while putting your travel souvenirs to use, we’ve got you covered.
 Read on to learn about several unique Christmas ornaments that will turn your tree into a mix of meaningful memories this holiday season.

 Unique Christmas ornaments

 In some houses, Christmas decorations look like a interior designer did the work.
 Everything from the tree topper to the holiday ornaments to the Christmas lights are draped perfectly around the tree and the Christmas stockings are hung along the mantle.

-Here’s why hanging your travel souvenirs on your tree adds an extra layer to holiday joy.
+Here’s why hanging unique Christmas ornaments such as your travel souvenirs on your tree adds an extra layer to holiday joy.

 My first Christmas tree was covered in perfectly round glass ball ornaments.
 They were part of an ornament set I got on sale for half-price in the after-Christmas sale a year earlier.

 Each subsequent year saw fewer of the glass ornaments and more of the unique Christmas ornaments from our family travels.

 Some of our travel souvenir ornaments aren’t really ornaments at all.
 Rather, they are symbols of the trip we picked up along the way.
 We turned them into bobbles that could be hung from a tree branch or tucked into the limbs, much the same way some families hide a pickle in the tree.
 My favorite of these: a cork coaster I picked up in Wales.
 All it took was a small hole drilled into the cork to insert the hook.